axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/02-Deploy Unguard/index.md

 ## Deploy Unguard

 To get started with AppSec, we now need an application we want to monitor.
-For that we will deploy an application called `unguard` with a pre-build Jenkins pippeline.
+Therefore, we will deploy an application called `unguard` with a pre-build Jenkins pippeline.
 The same pipeline will also deploy configuration to Dynatrace with the help of our Monitoring-as-code tool (monaco).

 ### Trigger Pipelines

 Before taking a look at what happens behind the scenes, let us deploy the `unguard` application straight away by going to your jenkins instance (link on your dashboard).
-On your Jenkins dashboard you will find the `unguard deploy` pipeline.
-Open it by clicking on it and then run it by clicking on `"build now"` (see section **unguard deploy** below for screenshots).
+On your Jenkins dashboard you will find the `Deploy Unguard` pipeline.
+Open it by clicking on it and then run it by clicking on `"build now"` (see section **Unguard Deploy** below for screenshots).

 #### Unguard deploy